Tooling: Scaling Agent Primitives

 The challenge emerges quickly: you’ve built powerful Agent Primitives in VS Code, your team wants to use them, but distributing markdown files and ensuring consistent MCP dependencies across different environments becomes unwieldy.
 You need the equivalent of npm for natural language programs.

-AWD CLI provides this missing layer.
+APM CLI provides this missing layer.
 It doesn’t replace your VS Code workflow - it extends it by creating distributable packages of Agent Primitives complete with dependencies, configuration, and runtime compatibility that teams can share like npm packages.

 Package Management in Practice

-awd init security-review-workflow
+apm init security-review-workflow

 # Develop and test your workflow locally

-# Package for distribution (future: awd publish)
+# Package for distribution (future: apm publish)

-# Team members can install and use
+# Team members can install and use your primitives

 git clone your-workflow-repo

-cd your-workflow-repo && awd install
+cd your-workflow-repo && apm compile && apm install

 The benefits compound quickly: distribute tested workflows as versioned packages with dependencies, automatically resolve and install required MCP servers, track workflow evolution and maintain compatibility across updates, build on shared primitive libraries from the community, and ensure consistent execution across different team members’ setups.